Fairford: Local media

+Fairford is served by the weekly local newspaper, Wilts and Gloucestershire Standard.

 Sport and leisure

 Fairford has a non-league football team Fairford Town F.C. who play and train at Cinder Lane.
 Fairford have their own rugby team FRFC, playing in green and black strip.
+Fairford also has a women's netball team, competing in the nearby Swindon league.
 The town also has the Walnut Tree Field: a large playing field and park, a cricket club (dating back to the early 1900s), a bowling, sailing and water skiing club.
 Fairford had a leisure centre until 2019 which had been managed by Farmor's School since 2013.

 Fairford also has a youth football club, based at Horcott Road which caters for children between the ages of 5 and 15 years old.
 The club, established in 1976, is a FA Chartered Club, run by volunteers for the benefit of local children from Fairford and surrounding villages.
 Teams from U8 and above play in the North Wiltshire Youth Football Leagues.